pilcru/ghpythonremote/README.rst

     :out (string):
         Console output with DEBUG information.
     :linked_modules (string list):
-        list of imported module names.
+        List of imported module names.
     :rpy (rpyc connection object):
         The object representing the remote Python interpreter.
     :import_statements (string):
-        what to use in the GHPython component to actually use the imported modules.
+        What to use in the GHPython component to actually use the imported modules.

 From Python to Grasshopper
 --------------------------

 You can also use gh-python-remote to programmatically control a Rhinoceros instance, and connect to it via Python.
 Have a look at ``examples/python_to_GH.py`` for a full working example.

 *******
 License